Out of Office Funny Messages: A Guide to Crafting the Perfect Away Message

 Step 1: Consider Your Audience and Workplace Culture

 Before you start brainstorming jokes, consider your audience.
+What's the overall tone of your workplace?
 Are you sending this message to clients, colleagues, or both?
-What's the overall tone of your workplace?
 A message that works perfectly in a casual startup environment might be completely inappropriate in a formal law firm.

 Step 2: Choose a Theme or Style